 Anna Hansen of The Modern Pantry is known for her interesting twists on traditional recipes.
-Familiar with gravadlax from her Danish grandparents she has created this delicious take using beetroot, soy sauce and liquorice.
+Familiar with gravadlax from her Danish grandparents she has created this delicious take on cured salmon using beetroot, soy sauce and liquorice.
 Served with a fresh crisp coleslaw and Peter’s Yard cripsbread.

 You can watch Anna making this recipe on our YouTube channel.

 Cooking Time: 30 minutes plus 44 hours curing

 A fennel, medium in size

 For the dressing